enamnoeki/comic_layout_script_v1/README.md

 1. Draw panels
 2. Save images into `assets/`
-a.
-Label them as `bg`, `panel`, and `footer or cta` to make it easier to identify
+- Label them as `bg`, `panel`, and `footer or cta` to make it easier to identify
 3. Edit layout.json (positions, sizes)
 4. Run the script
-a.
-For making the whole file - `python build_webcomic.py --layout layout.json`
+- For making the whole file - `python build_webcomic.py --layout layout.json`
-b.
-For slicing the file - `python slice_webcomic.py --input output/webcomic.png --slice-height 1200 --overlap 0`
+- For slicing the file - `python slice_webcomic.py --input output/webcomic.png --slice-height 1200 --overlap 0`
 5. Review output
 6. Adjust numbers if needed